 Perpetual Motion Machine: So many SCPs (labeled ectoentropic) ignore the laws of thermodynamics, being able to produce infinite amounts of matter, energy, or their constant movements could be used as a power generation tool.
 Sadly, most are either too valuable or dangerous to use.

 Person of Mass Destruction: Most of humans housed by the Foundation (and maybe the researchers), especially if their object class is Keter.

 Pet the Dog - Most sentient SCPs are accomodated reasonably well, depending on their potential danger, ability to escape, and willingness to cause harm.
 The most (relatively) harmless are given furnished rooms and are generally given whatever they request, as long as it doesn't violate security.
 They are, of course, not allowed to leave the facility.

 SCP-103 was the only SCP that the Foundation actually released.
 It says something about the Foundation's Well Intentioned Extremism that a man who's only power is that he never gets hungry is the only SCP ever let go without being terminated (and even that is, according to the comments, a controversial decision).
-He got retconned to having worms in his stomach that fly out and eat people and never having been released.
+He got retconned to having worms in his stomach that fly out and eat people and having voluntarily reported back to Foundation care.

 Admittedly, some of the SCPs are given the best care possible.
 Every effort is made not to upset the autistic girl, for example, and the harmless and friendly living eyeballs have free run of their site.
 And one of the first tests of the vending machine was "something Cassy will like," Cassy being a mentally normal young woman who exists in 2-D.